jet/equinox/README.md

     ```powershell
     dotnet new eqxweb -t -c # -t for todos, -c for cosmos
     dotnet run -p Web
+    eqx -v -vc stats -S -D -E -P cosmos # queries to determine how many streams, docs, events there are in the container
     ```

 4. Use `propulsion` tool to run a CosmosDb ChangeFeedProcessor